eldadru/ksniff/README.md

     CONTAINER_NAME: Optional.
 If omitted, the first container in the pod will be chosen.
     INTERFACE_NAME: Optional.
 Pod Interface to capture from.
 If omited, all Pod interfaces will be captured.
     CAPTURE_FILTER: Optional. specify a specific tcpdump capture filter.
 If omitted no filter will be used.
     OUTPUT_FILE: Optional. if specified, ksniff will redirect tcpdump output to local file instead of wireshark.
+Use '-' for stdout.
     LOCAL_TCPDUMP_FILE: Optional. if specified, ksniff will use this path as the local path of the static tcpdump binary.
     REMOTE_TCPDUMP_FILE: Optional. if specified, ksniff will use the specified path as the remote path to upload static tcpdump to.